galaxyytriponmobile/Alxx-Lua-Deobfuscation/README.md

  ------------------------------------------------------------
-DO NOT START THE CODE WITHOUT KNOW THIS FIRST!!!
+DO NOT START THE CODE WITHOUT KNOWING THIS FIRST!!!
 TWEAK THE CODE AT LINE 106 AND 109 BEFORE USING THE SCRIPT!!!
  ------------------------------------------------------------